cygni/texas-holdem-client-javascript/README.md

 git clone https://github.com/cygni/texas-holdem-client-javascript
 ```

+There are two processes, first off the poker server and then the poker client i.e. your bot.
+The latest stable poker server can be found online on [http://poker.cygni.se](http://poker.cygni.se).
+However, during development of your bot you typically run the server locally.

-The poker server runs as a docker process.
+The local poker server runs as a docker process.
 The clients communicates with the server via sockets on port 4711 and there is a web interface on port 80 (and it is mapped to localhost on port 8080).

-Start the server via docker-compose:
+Start the local server via docker-compose:
 ```bash
 docker-compose up poker-server
 ```